Best Movies On Netflix: ‘Drunk Stoned Brilliant Dead’ Is Hilariously Insightful

-Drunk Stoned Brilliant Dead is one of the most crude, hilarious, eye-opening, and intriguing movies on Netflix.
+Drunk Stoned Brilliant Dead is one of the crudest, hilarious, eye-opening, and intriguing movies on Netflix.
 When searching for the best movies on Netflix, full-length documentary features are often overlooked or ignored—but this one shouldn’t be.
 If you’re a fan of irreverent films, intellectual humor, or stories about carving your own path, then this is an absolute must-watch.
 The feature is about the publication and production company National Lampoon, and the ingredients of what brought that era together.

 Their audacious humor first entered our pop culture with the brand’s magazine in the ’70s, which was soon followed by a stage show and radio series.
 When the publication first launched it took raunchy comedy and parody to a whole new level.
 The issues featured intelligent commentary and academic humor blended with crudity, graphic illustrations, and nudity.
 But unlike some periodicals or movies from yesteryear, their content still stands the test of time; many people would be just as offended and challenged, or entertained and delighted, by the substance today as they were when they first launched.

-Directed by Douglas Tirola, Drunk Stoned features commentary from a variety of personalities including Judd Apatow, John Goodman, Beverly D’Angelo, Danny Abelson, John Landis, Chevy Chase, and Janis Hirsch, among many others.
+Directed by Douglas Tirola, Drunk Stoned features commentary from a variety of personalities including Judd Apatow, John Goodman, Tim Matheson, Beverly D’Angelo, Danny Abelson, John Landis, Chevy Chase, and Janis Hirsch, among many others.
 Part of what makes the story so incredible is the magic that National Lampoon captured.
 The stars aligned perfectly; iconic performers (several mentioned above) came together and collaborated in a way that had not been done before.

 The influential group would eventually create legendary cinematic features like Animal House(currently on Netflix) and National Lampoon’s Vacation.
 Their intelligent and comedic-magic would end up influencing pop culture and movies to this very day.
 Contributors and performers of the troupe would eventually lend their talents to Saturday Night Live, The Simpsons, Family Guy, Will & Grace, and countless films.
 FilmInk describes the influence this group had, and why Drunk Stoned is one of the best movies on Netflix.